 Under the Fourth Amendment of the United States Constitution, it is “the right of the people to be secure in their persons, houses, paper and effects, against unreasonable searches and seizures”.
 Further, the Fourth Amendment states that this right “shall not be violated and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation. . . . “

-Also, it has been argued that sobriety checkpoints creates a serious risk of an infringement upon a person‘s Fifth Amendment right against self-incrimination.
+Also, it has been argued that sobriety checkpoints create a serious risk of an infringement upon a person‘s Fifth Amendment right against self-incrimination.
 Therefore, some states, such as Connecticut, have found that drivers do not have to answer questions such as, “Have you been drinking?”
-Because to force drivers to do so would violate their Fifth Amendment constitutional right against self incrimination.
+Because forcing drivers to do so would violate their Fifth Amendment constitutional right against self-incrimination.

 Despite a minority of the states which do not have drunk driving roadblocks, the United States Supreme Court has found that the state interest in reducing drunk driving outweighs the minor infringement on a driver’s constitutional rights.
 Therefore, the Court has found that sobriety checkpoints can be constitutional if they meet certain requirements.

 In order for the checkpoints to be constitutional, there must be clear guidelines that are carefully followed by the legal authorities.
 Additionally, the Court has left it up to each individual state to develop these guidelines.
 In California, for example, the state supreme court has held that the decisions about where to set up sobriety checkpoints and about which cars to stop (i.e. every car, every sixth car, etc.) must be made by supervisors prior to officers setting up the checkpoints.
 The sites selected should be in areas that have a high incidence of drunk driving and the length of each stop should be minimized.

 Nevertheless, the U.S. Supreme Court had dissenting opinions that disagree with the ruling that sobriety checkpoints can be constitutional.